sourcecred/docs/docs/beta/our-platforms.md

 #### Discourse and Cred

-Cred is minted based on “likes” in Discourse.
+Cred is Minted based on “likes” in Discourse.
 Any time you read a topic or a comment in Discourse and use the interface to give it a little heart (a.k.a. a “like”), a small amount of Cred is created and flowed to the author of that topic or comment, as well as anyone the author tagged in it.
 Show the love and